helios-ryuu/Developer/README.en.md

 - Submitting a [pull request](https://github.com/helios-ryuu/Developer/pulls) with your changes or additions.
 Your feedback and contributions can help improve the quality of this repository.
 ## Support the Author
-If you find this repository helpful, you can support us for the price of a cup of coffee ☕ or a lunch box 🍱.
+If you find this repository helpful, you can support us for the price of a cup of coffee :coffee: or a lunch box :bento:.
 Your support is a great motivation for us to continue maintaining and improving the content.
 - **PayPal**: [Support here](https://paypal.me/heliosngo) – Safely and quickly donate via PayPal.
 Thank you!
 ## References
 Additional sources of knowledge: